casey/just/README.md

 #### Lists

-The `lists` setting<sup>master</sup> makes values lists of strings, instead of strings.
-It is currently unstable, and its semantics are likely to change.
+The `lists` setting<sup>master</sup> allows values that are lists of strings.
+It is currently unstable and very likely to change in backwards incompatible ways.

-Without `set lists`, lists are joined with spaces into a single string whenever they are produced, so all values are single-element lists, and behavior is unchanged.
+Currently, the only place that lists of strings are produced are variadic recipe parameters.
+Without `set lists`, they are joined into a single space-separated string.

-With `set lists`, variadic parameters are bound to the list of their arguments, and the `quote` function quotes each element of a list
+In most places, there is no difference in behavior between a list and space-separated string.

+The only exception is the `quote()` function, where each list element is quoted
 individually:

 ```just